 Input Parameters: xqaid: (required) This is the value of the alert identifier.
-It is passed to the routine or option that is run when the alert is selected.
-It can also be obtained from a listing of all of the xqauser: (required) This is the Internal Entry Number (IEN, DUZ value) in the NEW PERSON (#200) file for the desired root: (optional) This parameter is a closed reference to a local or global root.
+It is root: (optional) This parameter is a closed reference to a local or global root.
 If root is not specified, then the data is returned in the XQALUSER array.

-• ALERT TRACKING File Entry-The information associated with the desired entry in the ALERT TRACKING (#8992.1) file descendent from the specified root.

-• NULL-If the specified alert is not present, the array root is returned with a NULL value.
+- ALERT TRACKING File Entry-The information associated with the desired entry in the ALERT TRACKING (#8992.1) file descendent from the specified root. - NULL-If the specified alert is not present, the array root is returned with a NULL value.